-As a learner, it is our responsibility to take what we can from all sources and methods we can to learn how to problem-solve.
-I would argue that visual problem solvers actually have a HUGE advantage in our trade because by it's very nature it is visual and hands-on.
+As a learner, it is our responsibility to take what we can from all sources and methods to learn how to problem-solve.
+I would argue that visual problem solvers actually have a HUGE advantage in our trade because HVACR is visual and hands-on by its very nature.

-It doesn't change the fact that reading manuals is often the only way to get certain information and may continue to be a bit of a struggle.
-Where the person who always repeats that they are a “hands-on learner” may wait for someone to translate words on the page for them, the visual problem solver may build a cartoon in their head or doodle a diagram… whatever it takes to the solve the problem.
+It doesn't change the fact that reading manuals is often the only way to get certain information and may continue to be a struggle.
+Whereas the person who always repeats that they are a “hands-on learner” may wait for someone to translate words on the page for them, the visual problem solver may build a cartoon in their head or doodle a diagram—whatever it takes to solve the problem.